Wharite Peak: Transmitter

-A pilot 1 kW television transmitter was established atop Wharite in 1963, relaying WNTV1 from Wellington.
+A pilot 1 kW television transmitter was established atop Wharite in 1963.
+The transmitter relayed WNTV1 from Wellington via an intermediate relay station atop Otahoua, near Masterton.

 In October 1963, the New Zealand Broadcasting Corporation (NZBC) announced Wharite as one of four sites (along with Waiatarua in Auckland, Mount Te Aroha in Waikato, and Sugarloaf in Christchurch) to receive permanent 100 kW television transmitters.
 The new 100 kW transmitter and 122 m transmitter tower came into service on 4 April 1966.

 Buttresses were added in 1991 to reinforce the tower, while the tower height was reduced to the present 92 m in the late 2010s after analogue switch-off.

 In addition to the main TV/FM tower, there is also a smaller FM-only tower to the south (known as Wharite South).